-All deaths and cardiovascular events of interest (MI, coronary revascularization, hospitalization for unstable angina, heart failure, cerebrovascular events and coronary heart disease death) will be reviewed by an independent external CEC, using standardized definitions.
+All deaths and cardiovascular events of interest (MI, stroke, coronary revascularization, hospitalization for unstable angina, hospitalization for heart failure, and TIA) will be reviewed by an independent external CEC, using standardized definitions.
 The CEC is external to Amgen and primarily comprises both academic clinical physicians (to include cardiologists) and medical reviewers trained on the clinical trial protocol, the CEC charter, and CEC processes.
 The chairman of the CEC is responsible for overseeing the operations in conformance with the CEC charter and for supervising the flow of data between the sponsor/data management and the CEC.
 Committee members are qualified in the appropriate subspecialty and free of conflict of interest.
 The CEC reviews events according to pre-specified criteria defined in the CEC charter.
 The CEC will be blinded to the original randomized treatment group from the parent study.

-There will be no imputation for missing data other than date imputation described in [Section 8.3.2](#).
+There will be no imputation for missing data other than date imputation described in [Section 8.3.2](#)